gcziprusz/project-tmpl/web/src/util/DataStore.md

 ```javascript
 import BindingClass from "./bindingClass";
 ```
 The module imports the `BindingClass` that provides utility methods for binding class methods to the class instance.
 It helps in handling `this` context issues in JavaScript.
-(Binding of this is an advanced Javascript concept)
+(Binding is an advanced Javascript concept, what we've documented here is all that you need to know for this project.)

 # 2. DataStore Class:
 ```javascript